Wilhelm Schilling: Career

 On 20 February 1944, the 8th Air Force started its Big Week against the Reich's industry.
 By now Schilling had added a further four victories, including three four-engined bombers.
 During the week III./JG 54 was heavily engaged, suffering considerable losses but inflicting only light damage on the bomber formations.
 On the first day, February 20, he was seriously injured over Dehnsen/Alfeld while flying Bf 109 G-6 "Yellow 1" (Werknummer 440141 — factory number) but made a successful forced-landing.

-After his recovery, he was transferred back to the Eastern Front, as Staffelkapitän of 5./JG 54, on 4 May 1944.
+After his recovery, he was transferred back to the Eastern Front, succeeding Oberleutnant Emil Lang as Staffelkapitän of 5./JG 54, on 9 April 1944.
 With the siege of Leningrad finally lifted, they were now based in Estonia.
 In June II./JG 54 was transferred across to Finland as combat support over the Karelian isthmus as the Soviets launched an attack to try and knock Finland out of the war.
-By July, they were back in Estonia with intense air activity, as another Soviet offensive aimed to turn the flanks of Army Group North either end of Lake Peipus.
+By July, they were back in Estonia with intense air activity, as another Soviet offensive aimed to turn the flanks of Army Group North on either end of Lake Peipus.
 Then, on 22 August, he was finally transferred back to the Reich, as a fighter-instructor in 1./Ergänzungs-Jagdgruppe Ost (renamed 1./ErgJG Nord on 1 September.
 On 15 January 1945 he was made Staffelkapitän of the training unit 4./EJG 1,(renamed 10./EJG 1 in April 1945) where he served till the war's end.

 Wilhelm Schilling was credited with 50 victories (plus 13 more unconfirmed) in 538 missions, 41 of them on the Eastern Front.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Schilling was credited with 63 aerial victories.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 47 aerial victories.
+This number includes at least 42 claims on the Eastern Front and five over the Western Allies, including one four-engined heavy bomber.